Why We Break for Biblical Festivals

 The Feast of Tabernacles

-The Feast of Tabernacles is a weeklong festival that will be observed Sept.
-24-30.
+The Feast of Tabernacles is a weeklong festival that will be observed Oct.
+14-20.
 You can read about it in Leviticus 23:33-36, 39.
 God’s people are told to “rejoice before the LORD your God for seven days” (verse 40).
 This festival is an incredibly uplifting seven days, and we travel to locations around the world to observe it.
+This year the Church of God, a Worldwide Association, is hosting the Feast of Tabernacles at 46 sites around the world.

 This festival pictures the coming millennial reign of Jesus Christ on earth.
 As we rejoice for seven days, we focus on the rejoicing that will come when mankind lives in peace and safety under the rule of Jesus Christ’s government (Revelation 20:4-6).